-Second, on your non-US corporation’s net income above about $100k, old law before tax reform allowed you to defer US tax by leaving the money in the company.
+Second, on your non-US corporation’s net income above about $100k, pre-2017 law allowed you to defer US tax by leaving the money in the company.
 You only had to pay US tax on these retained earnings when your non-US corporation paid the earnings to you as either (i) a salary in excess of about $100k or (ii) a dividend.

-- On the first $100k of your business’s net income, the new law didn’t change anything at all.
-You can still pay zero US tax on the first $100k each year by operating your business through a non-US corporation.
+- On the first about $100k of your business’s net income, the new law didn’t change anything at all.
+You can still pay zero US tax on the first about $100k each year by operating your business through a non-US corporation.
 So, your non-US corporation is still necessary and beneficial—-it would NOT be better for all expat entrepreneurs to scrap their non-US corporation and instead operate through some other legal entity.

-- However, on your business’s net profits above $100k, the party’s over basically.
+- However, on your business’s net profits above about $100k, the party’s over basically.
 You’re now required to pay US tax at standard ordinary income rates on the amount your business makes in excess of your salary (i.e., the amount that was previously the retained earnings of your non-US corporation).
 The ability to defer paying US tax on this amount by leaving it in your non-US corporation is just over and done with.

 - It gets a little worse.
 As a transition from the old regime to the new regime, your 2017 income includes all of the retained earnings of your non-US corporation.

-So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first $100k tax-free.
-However, on the amount above about $100k a year, you would pay US tax just exactly like you lived in the US.
+So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first about $100k tax-free.
+However, on the amount above about $100k a year, you pay US federal income tax just exactly like you lived in the US.

 A Glimmer of Hope for Some